philtiger30/rea_test/README.md

 Requires the target Linux OS have been imported the publich ssh key from ansible Admin PC to allow be accessible via SSH.

-Usage: (I writen 2 scripts with both bash shell and python to install Sinatra, you can chooese any one of it)
+Usage: (I wrote 2 scripts with both bash shell and python to install Sinatra, you can choose any either of them)

 ./installSinatra username@hostname:ssh-port